Ho Chi Minh Mausoleum is an important historical attraction of Hanoi, known for honoring the national hero: President Ho Chi Minh.

-Modeled after the Mausoleum of Lenin in Russia, Ho Chi Minh Mausoleum is one-of-its kind in the world.
-The building is dedicated to house Ho Chi Minh’s preserved body and a place where visitors can express their admiration and gratitude towards the national hero while.
+Ho Chi Minh Mausoleum is an important historical attraction of Hanoi, known for honoring the national hero: President Ho Chi Minh.
+The building is where visitors can express their admiration and gratitude towards the common father/uncle of Vietnamese who has led the country to independence and reunification.
 It is popularly known among Vietnamese as Uncles’ Mausoleum, for the intimate and familiar atmosphere Ho Chi Minh always created when he was alive.
 Built over 2 years from 1973 to 1975, the Mausoleum is also a lively illustrator of national unity.

 The materials that constitute the building, from exterior granite to interior wood, were contributed by people from all over the country.
 Even the garden that surrounded the Mausoleum has a collection of plants and bonsais donated from all regions in Vietnam.
 This shows the Vietnamese’s wish to forever keep their dear father/grandfather company.
 In fact, the construction of the Mausoleum was against Ho Chi Minh’s will.
 As he passed away, he wished to be cremated and his cremation to be scattered all over the country, so that land can be saved for agricultural production.